Jacky7533/Astroid-Python-Game/README.md

 # Astroid-Python-Game
-Creating a simple Astroid game with the usage of Python's Pygame module This will be my 2nd project within this course.
+Creating a simple Astroid game with the usage of Python's Pygame module.
+This will be my 2nd project within this course.